tesinitsyn/BasicCRUDApplication/README.md

 ## Request Examples
-So to test this out add something to the database Generete post request(e.g. postman): http://localhost:8080/api/disks
+So to test this out add something to the database, generete post request(e.g. postman): http://localhost:8080/api/disks

 {